I write this from an internet cafe in Chiang Mai, while next to me a young Buddhist monk in orange robes is busily updating his Facebook status.

 “I Really Want You To Do My Vice-America President.”

 Jon Huntsman claims he’s fluent in Chinese.
-Is he?
+Is he? (at Slate)

 Interesting article about the way we tend to overstate the ability of English speakers who have learned another language, especially in comparison to non-English speakers who learn English.